ietf-wg-cellar/ebml-specification/specification.markdown

 #### unknownsizeallowed

-Within an EBML Schema, the XPath of `@unknownsizeallowed` attribute is `/EBMLSchema/element/@unknownsizeallowed`.
+Within an EBML Schema, the XPath of the `@unknownsizeallowed` attribute is `/EBMLSchema/element/@unknownsizeallowed`.

 This attribute is a boolean to express whether an EBML Element is permitted to